-This easy raspberry vinaigrette mixes up in just 7 minutes and makes a sweet and tart dressing for just about any salad.
+This easy raspberry vinaigrette mixes up in the blender in just 7 minutes.
+With white balsamic vinegar, it makes a sweet and tart dressing for just about any salad.
 Fresh or frozen raspberries can be used.

 How to Make a Raspberry Vinaigrette